suttonschames/robotics_notebook/Table of Contents/BUILDING/Week 10.4.md

 - We mounted a preliminary hopper/feeder above the intake that aligns blocks to feed into our scoring mechanism.
 During testing we had frequent jams when two blocks tried to feed simultaneously, so we added a guide and supporting stand offs to ensure blocks filter in one by one.

 - On the scoring end, since the goals are “long goals” and “center goals” on the field (per game manual) we adopted a rolling output with a polycarb hood for aim.
-Testing in September confirmed that this material was out best choice.
+Testing in September confirmed that this material was our best choice.

 - We also adjusted the robot’s center of gravity by moving the pneumatics tank slightly forward so the robot doesn’t tilt backward under intake load.